koma52/readingstreak.koplugin/README.md

 ### Notifications

 - **Show streak notifications** - Enable/disable notifications when you reach your streak goal.
 When enabled, you'll see a notification popup when your current streak equals your goal.

+- **Daily target notification** - When daily targets are enabled and notifications are on, the "Today's streak target" popup stays on screen until you dismiss it, ensuring you don't miss the achievement.

 - **Automatically track reading** - Enable/disable automatic tracking when books are opened.
 When enabled, the plugin automatically records reading activity when you open a book.
 When disabled, you'll need to manually trigger tracking (this may require restarting KOReader for changes to take effect).